kotliluk/rachel/README.md

 - negation (! or ~ or ¬): !boolean, ...
 - and (&& or & or ∧): boolean && boolean, ...
 - or (|| or | or ∨): boolean || boolean, ...

+## Language contribution

+If you want to extend Rachel by a new language, feel free to define it by the steps described in the /src/language/language.ts file.

 ## Implementation details